A huge thank you to Elyse Press Major for being our Guest Blogger!

 We are delighted to be bringing you some of the Shabby Chic worlds most creative, talented, and awesome bloggers to our very own pages!
 First up, is the one and only Elyse Press Major, Otherwise known as the world famous, Tinkered Treasures!
 If you want to read more from Elyse, Pop over to her blog, or join her on Facebook!

-Check out the video at below this blog!
+Check out the video at the bottom of this blog.

-Left: Savannah by Pottery Barn Kids; right: Antique Rose Bouquet, Cath Kidston
+The wallpapes above are: Left – Savannah by Pottery Barn Kids; Right – Antique Rose Bouquet, Cath Kidston

 Wallpaper…check, Blinds…check.
 OK let’s get started.